sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Permissions for Admin User
 -------------

-In Fire Insights, generally, the below permissions are associated with Admin features:
+The Admin User has the below permissions:

 - users.manage
 - groups.manage